secretGeek/today-i-learned-staging/sparql/basics.md

 Note that `x y ?a.`

-..means "x relates in way y to value ?a"
+..means "x relates-in-way-y to value ?a"

-..e.g. `y` could be... "hasColor" ... or some other arbitrary relationship indicator.
+..e.g. `y` could be... "hasColor", "car hasColor green" ... or some other arbitrary relationship indicator.